SVGS: Enhancing Gaussian Splatting Using Primitives with Spatially Varying Colors: Method

 \subsection{Tiny MLPs}

 Instead of using an interpolation or kernel function to represent the spatially varying function, we define a separate small multilayer perceptron (MLP) on each Gaussian surfel.
-To reduce the number of parameters as much as possible, we only use a three-layer MLP as the spatial variation function
+To reduce the number of parameters as much as possible, we only use a tiny MLP with a three-layer network taking local coordinates $(u, v)$ as input and producing RGB colors with opacity values as the spatial variation function (as shown Fig.~\ref{fig:mlp})

 where the MLP accepts a two-dimensional input \(\mathbf{p} = (u, v)\) and outputs the color and opacity at that location, as shown in the wrapped figure.
 Inside the MLP, we adopt the sigmoid function is used as the activation function.
-However, although we adopt a shallow three-layer MLP, the number of parameters still far exceeds the other two functions, as shown in Fig.~\ref{fig:paras}.
+However, although we adopt a shallow three-layer MLP, the number of parameters still far exceeds the other two functions, as shown in Fig.~\ref{fig:paras}. \XR{A detailed ablation in Sec.~\ref{sec:ablation} analyzes how the number of MLP layers affects the final reconstruction quality.}